 3) Why do some counselors/therapists accept private insurance & Medicaid, while other’s only accept cash and credit?

 It is entirely based on personal preference, willingness to forgo time to deal with filing paperwork, a willingness to wait for payment and a willingness to have an outside entity determine how much a therapist should receive for his or her counseling services.
-Additionally, therapists that choose to accept private insurance and Medicaid have to submit official coding/diagnosis that become part of a client’s permanent medical records.
-These diagnosis then follow clients for the rest of their lives and can influence a clients ability to qualify for insurance coverage and what he or she may pay for future insurance coverage/premiums.
+Additionally, therapists that choose to accept private insurance and Medicaid have to submit official coding/diagnosis that becomes part of a client’s permanent medical records.
+These diagnoses then follow clients for the rest of their lives and can influence a clients ability to qualify for insurance coverage and what he or she may pay for future insurance coverage/premiums.
 Nationally, there is a movement among the counseling, medical and dental fields to provide services for cash and credit only.
 The results of operating a cash/credit practice are more quality time with clients, more time to see clients and no outside interference from third-party entities dictating a clients level of services and time-frames for services.